ZACKHADD/Data_Codes_Steps/Overview Subjects/dbt/dbt on snowflake.md

 {% endif %}
 ```

-Par la suite dans le fichier assets.py we can create a separate asset for the model to pass the vars to it:
+Then in the assets.py file we can create a separate asset for the model to pass the vars to it:

 ```Python
 from dagster import AssetExecutionContext